canewsin/zerunet/README.md

 1. Limited API prototype
   - All official sites (Hello, Talk, Me, etc.) work passively (anything that does not alter data)
+    - Channel Subscriptions (site Actor has Vec<Addr<Websocket>>)
   - Find peers on LAN
   - Make connections to peers over clearnet
 2. Online Peer Connections
   - Find peers through trackers and pex.
-  - Make connections to peers over Tor and I2P.
+  - Make connections to peers over Tor, I2P and maybe LokiNet.
 3. Full Core API prototype
   - All API functions that are not part of a plugin are implemented.
 4. Priority Plugin Pack